Hello World avatar Darthagnon | Tuesday, 15 Mar, 2022 | 4 minutes read | Last updated Tuesday, 15 Mar, 2022

 Friends

-Other blogs and people I follow or recommend:
+Friends’ blogs and people I follow, work with or recommend:

 • Wololo.net; the Playstation Portable hacking blog that first got me interested in computer science and security research back in 2013ish.
 The /talk forum used to be a vibrant community full of hobby programmers.
 There’s also the separate Wagic forum, which was focused on developing the digital card game Wagic: the Homebrew?!.
 Run by @frwololo